tedneward/Research/content/reading/thinking/superforecasters.md

 *(Tetlock, Gardner; Crown Publishers, 2015)*

 # Chapter 1: An Optimistic Skeptic
+Tom Friedman (globally-recognized predictor) vs Bill Flack (virtually unknown predictor who is right quite often).

+## The One About the Chimp
+The average expert was roughly as accurate as a dart-throwing chimpanzee.
+Author conducted a twenty-year (1984 - 2004) study: gathered up a big group of experts (academics, pundits, etc) to make thousands of predictions about the economy, stocks, elections, wars, and other issues of the day.
+Time passed, and when the researcher checked the accuracy of the predictions, he found that the average expert did as well as random guessing.

+People are in front of the cameras for reasons other than their skill at predictions.
+Old forecasts are like old news--soon forgotten--and pundits are almost never asked to reconcile what they said with what actually happened. *The one undeniable talent that talking heads have is their skill at telling a compelling story with conviction.*

+It was easiest to beat chance on the shortest-range questions that only required looking one year out, and accuracy fell off the further out experts tried to forecast, approaching random-chance levels at 3-5 years out.

+Author: "Call me an optimistic skeptic."

+## The Skeptic
+(The story of Mohamed Bouazizi, 17 Dec 2010, who self-immolated in Tunisia after a police shakedown and started the Arab Spring.)
+Could Tom Friedman have predicted the Arab Spring?
+Of course not. *(Black swan event.)*

+1972: Meteorologist Edward Lorenz publishes "Predictability: Does the Flap of a Butterfly's Wings in Brazil Set Off a Tornado in Texas?" about tiny data entry variations in computer simulations (0.506127 with 0.506) could product dramatically different long-term forecasts.
+Inspired "chaos theory": in nonlinear systems (like the atmosphere) even small changes in initial conditions can mushroom to enormous proportions.
+This shifted scientific opinion toward the view that there are hard limits on predictability, a deeply philosophical question.

+## The Optimist
+It is one thing to recognize the limits on predictability, and quite another to dismiss *all prediction* as an exercise in futility.
+We make mundane predictions routinely (when to leave the house to avoid traffic, how to anticipate other drivers' behavior, expecting other people to follow through on their commitments to meetings, etc).
+So much of our reality is this predictable, or more so.

+Of course each of these pockets of predictability can be abruptly punctured: a restaurant very likely will open its doors when it says it will, but it may not for a number of reasons (manager sleeping late, fire, bankruptcy, pandemic, nuclear war, ...).
+There are no certainties in life--not even death or taxes, if we assign a nonzero probability to the invention of technologies that let us upload the contents of our brains into a cloud-computing network and the emergence of a future society so public-spirited and prosperous that the state can be funded with charitable donations.

+***How predictable something is depends on what we are trying to predict, how far into the future, and under what circumstances.***

+Forecasters are often groping in the dark--they have no idea how good their forecasts are in the short, medium, or long term--and no idea how good their forecasts could become.
+At best, they have vague hunches.
+That's because the forecast-measure-revise procedure operates only within the rarified confines of high-tech forecasting.
+It's a demand-side problem: the consumers of forecasting don't demand evidence of accuracy, so there is no measurement, which means no revision, and without revision, they can be no improvement.

+(History of the Good Judgment Project (GJP) and its efforts.)

+Two conclusions emerge from this research: One, foresight is real.
+Two, what makes these superforecasters so good isn't who they are, it's what they do: ***Foresight isn't a mysterious gift bestowed at birth.
+It is the product of particular ways of thinking, of gathering information, of updating beliefs.*** Broadly speaking, ***superforecasting demands thinking that is open-minded, careful, curious and above all, self-critical.
+It also demands focus.
+The kind of thinking that produces superior judgment does not come effortlessly--only the determined can deliver it reasonably consistently, which is why our analyses have consistently found commitment to self-improvement to be the strongest predictor of performance.***

+## A Forecast About Forecasting
+(Discussions about human judgment vs computer machine learning/AI.)
+"I think it's going to get stranger and stranger" for people to listen to the advice of experts whose views are informed only by their subjective judgment--human thought is beset by psychological pitfalls.
+"So what I want is that human expert paired with a computer to overcome the human cognitive limitations and biases."
+(David Ferrucci, IBM Watson chief engineer)

+We will need to blend computer-based forecasting and subjective judgment in the future.

 # Chapter 2: Illusions of Knowledge
+(Discussions of cognitive biases and people loudly proclaiming incorrect conclusions with no proof.)

 # Chapter 3: Keeping Score